-How to Create Your Weekly Workout Plan for Women
+How to Create a Weekly Workout Plan for Women (Free Template)

 One of the most common mistakes women make when starting their fitness journey is working out randomly — going to the gym whenever they feel like it, doing whatever exercise comes to mind, with no structure or progression.
 This approach leads to frustration, plateaus, and eventually giving up.
 A well-designed weekly workout plan is one of the most powerful tools you have for achieving consistent, lasting results.